Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Wrap all favors and gifts.

-• Have a plan for how the mother-to-be is getting to the shower.
+• Have a plan in place for how the mother-to-be will get to the shower.
 Is someone picking her up?
 Is she driving herself?

 • If the party is at your home, decide which serving dishes, utensils, table linens, and napkins you’ll use.